shredding/elefunds-SDK/Documentation/API/GettingStarted.md

 ## Sending donations

-A sent donation is basically a notification of the API that a donation has been made.
+A sent donation is basically a notification to the API that a donation has been made.
 Using the API to report a donation is a binding transaction, with the obligation to fulfill said donation to the elefunds foundation.
 Depending on your contract details, this means that we will be sending you an invoice or collecting the donation amount via your registered payment method.

 > Reminder: Using a test account is completely free and not associated with any obligations.